When to Use and How Can it Help?

 - What was it like for you near the end?
 Were you comfortable?
 Were you aware of all we were doing to help you?

 - When you died, did anyone meet you, help you, greet you. . . who was there?
-(Sometimes people ask certain beings to meet their animal, such as a Saint or animal or human loved one who has died, and take this opportunity to find out if those beings were there)
+Sometimes people ask certain beings to meet their animal, such as a Saint, animal or human loved one who has died, and take this opportunity to find out if those beings were there.

 To learn more about the value and experience of talking with the spirit of your animal loved ones you may want to listen to the meditation in Legacies of Love, A Gentle Guide to Healing from the Loss of Your Animal Loved One.

-You may also be interested in taking the teleclass: The Animals’ Persepectives of Death, The Other Side, and Coming Back
+You may also be interested in the 4 hour audio: The Animals’ Persepectives of Death, The Other Side, and Coming Back

 When Not to Use Animal Communication